Turbero/valheim-BiomeConqueror/BiomeConqueror/BiomeConqueror/MODGEN/README.md

 Biome Conqueror is a mod that will let you remove the biome debuff after you defeat the corresponding boss for that area.
 You can decide if the progression is applicable only by player or by server global progression.

-- After defeating Bonemass, you will no longer get wet with the swamp rain (you will in other biomes).
+- After defeating Bonemass, you will no longer get wet with the swamp rain (you will in other biomes)
-- After defeating Moder, you will no longer get frozen in mountains when no wearing freezing protection effects.
+- After defeating Moder, you will no longer get frozen in mountains when no wearing freezing protection effects
+- After defeating Yagluth, you will no longer be damaged by Deathsquitos
-- After defeating The Queen, the wisp light belt will have the range increased long enough to see your surroundings.
+- After defeating The Queen, the wisp light belt will have the range increased long enough to see your surroundings

 [ESP]